Spring Semester – Advanced Batteries, EN.510.425 / EN.510.625-(Undergraduate / Graduate -level)

-This course is designed to provide a comprehensive understanding of the principles underlying the development and operation of solid-state batteries, including the current state of the energy storage landscape.
-The course will delve into thermodynamics, kinetics, materials selection involved in solid-state battery design, interfacial electrochemistry, experimental methods, and practical considerations.
+This course provides a comprehensive understanding of the principles underlying the development and operation of solid-state batteries, including the current state of the energy storage landscape.
+The course explores thermodynamics, kinetics, materials selection for solid-state battery design, interfacial electrochemistry, experimental methods, and practical considerations.
+Students will also gain hands-on experience by assembling and testing various Li-ion battery configurations and analyzing their electrochemical test results.

 Pre-requisites: